 I got Jenna to demonstrate the exercises.

-Perform 1 set of 5 reps on each side in a smooth controlled movement with a good contraction at the end, especially in the glutes, with an intensity of feeling the muscles work in the glute area.
+Perform one set of 5 reps on each side in a smooth, controlled movement with a good contraction at the end, especially in the glutes, creating an intensity of feeling the muscles work in the glute area.